pnovoa/iosoi/README.md

 Torres et al. (2021) and a geometric approach based on the notion of the volume.
 In the case of possibility approach we will rely on the *neutral* attitude for computing the superiority degree of the solutions against the reference one.
-For both approach we set a threshold of $0$, which means that only those solutions with their corresponding assessments greater than $0$ will appear in the output.
+For both approaches we set a threshold of
+$0$, which means that only those solutions with their corresponding assessments greater than $0$ will appear in the output.

 ``` r